StuartLeitch/temptest4/apps/reporting-backend/src/infrastructure/views/README.md

 Ex: manuscript_vendors are used to restrict vendors to only in progress manuscripts.
 If you create a chart with the datasource `manuscripts` vendors `will not` be able see it.
 If you create a chart with the datasource `manuscript_vendors`, vendors `will` be able to see it.

 The view `manuscript_vendors_full_access` will only be used for filter charts (you should be able to filter by a manuscript type that has no entries in progress for a certain value).

+# Solving circular dependecies

+Making a materialized view depend on another will cause a runtime exception.
+This can be avoid by using tables and controlling the refresh flow manually.

+## Acceptance rates

+In order to calculate acceptance rates we need to use the manuscripts view.
+Later in the development of the acceptance rates feature we will add a forecasted revenue field to manuscripts view (net_apc * journal_acceptance_rate_of_submission_month).
+The order of refreshing should be:

+`manuscripts -> acceptance_rates (TODO need to implement table refresh cron) -> manuscripts`